 Tyson wins TKO 6

 Tyson and Ellis square off for the vacant WBA heavyweight title.
-Ellis boxes cleverly over the first four rounds but after that it’s all Tyson.
+Ellis boxes cleverly over the first four rounds, but it’s all Tyson after that.
 Tyson floors Ellis 3 times in the 7th leading to a stoppage.
 Tyson wins the WBA heavyweight championship and improves his record to 34-0, 30 KOS.

 Tyson wins TKO 7 (Wins WBA heavyweight championship)